andr-ew/brds/README.md

 ## --

-I don't think the gate key makes sense anymore ? for ansyncrounous patterns/gates I think the you would use the right side output gates + the global parameter recorders
+I don't think the left gate key makes sense anymore ? for ansyncrounous patterns/gates I think the you would use the right side output gates + the global parameter recorders

 ## +?